Heimatbrot/ReactApp_Template/README.md

 This is a basic setup for a React App.
 It was meant for me to be able to set it up quickly but please feel free to use it for your own.

 ## Demo
-You can try the game live at: https://heimatbrot.github.io/ReactApp_Template
+You can try the template live at: https://heimatbrot.github.io/ReactApp_Template

 ## Getting Started
 To get a local copy up and running, follow these steps: